Millfield Metro station

-Millfield is a Tyne and Wear Metro station, serving Sunderland Royal Hospital and the suburb of Millfield, City of Sunderland in Tyne and Wear, England.
+Millfield is a Tyne and Wear Metro station, serving Sunderland Royal Hospital and the suburb of Millfield, in the City of Sunderland in Tyne and Wear, England.
 It joined the network on 31 March 2002, following the opening of the extension from Pelaw to South Hylton.

 Original station

 The old station opened in June 1853, before being closed, and re-sited to the north west of Hylton Road in around 1890.
 The second station closed in May 1955, ahead of the closure of other nearby stations, with Pallion and Hylton closing in May 1964, following the Beeching Axe.
 Goods facilities remained at Millfield until the late 1970s.

 Metro era

 Between Millfield and Pallion, it was necessary for the Tyne and Wear Metro route to deviate from the original alignment, owing to the construction of a road.
 A new trackbed was cut in to a steep slope, and extensively retained with piling, along with the construction of a new road bridge.

 Along with other stations on the line between Fellgate and South Hylton, the station is fitted with vitreous enamel panels designed by artist, Morag Morrison.
 Each station uses a different arrangement of colours, with strong colours used in platform shelters and ticketing areas, and a more neutral palate for external elements.

 The station was used by 203,654 passengers in 2017–18, making it the third-least-used station on the Wearside extension, after Pallion (92,060) and St. Peter's (107,887).